 - 1. The Federal Pell Grant Program.
-Grants are funds given to a student that don't have to be repaid.
+Grants are funds granted to a student that don't require repayment.
 In the federal financial aid system, these funds are called the Federal Pell Grant Program.
-They are available to East West College students.
-Awards are based upon demonstrated financial need and the cost and length of the program. - 2.
+They are available to East West College students who qualify and demonstrate financial need with consideration to the cost of attendance, attendance status, and length of the program.
+The methodology used to calculate demonstrated need is determined through the FAFSA application process. - 2.
 The Federal Direct Loan Program.
-Loans are funds given to a student that have to be repaid.
-In the federal financial aid system, these funds are called the William D. Ford Federal Direct Loan Program.
+Loans are funds granted to a student that must be repaid based on the terms and conditions associated with the loan period.
+In the federal financial aid system, these funds are distributed through the William D. Ford Federal Direct Loan Program.
 Direct loans are designed to help students and parents pay for the student's education after high school.
-At this time the lender is the U.S. Department of Education rather than a bank or other financial institution.
-Interest rates on Direct Loans are low and fixed for the life of the loan.
-Students are not required to make payments while enrolled for at least 12 hours of classes per week.
-There is a six-month grace period that begins when a student enrolls for fewer than 12 hours of class, withdraws from all classes, or graduates.
-Only one grace period per loan is granted during a student's borrowing history.
+Loan amounts are limited based on the student's program length and federal annual and lifetime limits for both subsidized and unsubsidized loans.